Fun Human Body Science Board Games for Kids and the Family

 Emotional Roller Coaster Psychology Board Game

-This fun game encourages kids to learn about problem-solving, naming emotions, and anger management.
-Similar to chutes and ladders, you roll a dice to see how many squares you can move across.
-But there are also chaos squares, chaos cards, coping strategy squares, and coping strategy cards.
+This social science game encourages kids to learn about problem-solving, naming emotions, and anger management.
+Like chutes and ladders, you roll a dice to see how many squares you can move across.
+But there are also chaos squares, chaos cards, and coping strategy cards.

 If you are lucky enough to land on a blue coping strategy space, you can draw a coping strategy card and act out the technique.
 Later, if you land on a red chaos square, your last coping strategy card can prevent you from sliding down from the chaos!